decentralized-identity/sidetree/docs/Q-and-A.md

 There is a distintion between the private keys controlling the Sidetree identifiers and the digital data related to the identifiers, like DIDs, DDO's and VCs.

 To backup the private keys controlling the identifiers there are various ways to backup a crypto wallet: create a backup file, backup the seed, export a specific private key from the set, etc.\
-{TBW How to backup the DIDs based on Sidetree, are there general recommendations to be made?}
+{TBW prio 2: How to backup the DIDs based on Sidetree, are there general recommendations to be made?}\
 _(@henkvancann)_
-{TBW}

-## *Q: Can I receive crypto money in my Sidetree wallet?
-{TBW}
-## **Q: Does a Sidetree wallet store virtual credentials connect to my identifiers?

-{TBW}

 # Q&A section Signatures

 ## **Q: Why is Sidetree not checking signatures at observation time for all updates, recoveries, and deactivates?
 Because signature checks are computationally expensive, so we defer such compute until resolution time.

-## **Q: Who can sign off my proofs and identifiers?
-{TBW}
 ## *Q What is the practical use of signatures?
 Sidetree relies on JSON Web Signatures for authentication and integrity protection of DID Operations, except for Create, with contains key material and is self certifying.
 [More](https://identity.foundation/sidetree/spec/#json-web-signatures) on JSON Web Signatures.

-## **Q: Do I need to show the full IPFS Sidetree database to anybody I transact with, even though I'd only like to show a part of it, for example a virtual credential?
-{TBW}

 # Q&A section Private Key Management

-## *Q: How secure is the Sidetree infrastructure?
-{TBW}

 ## **Q: Does your public-private-key format matter in Sidetree?
 Yes, Sidetree uses [JSON Web key format]().